dfornis/dfornis/content/page/about.md

 license = "CC BY-NC-ND"
 lastmod = ""
 +++
-I have recently completed a master's degree in Economic History at Stockholm University.
-I currently work as a research assistant within the resarch project GlocalClim at the department of Economic History and International Relations at Stockholm University.
+I’m an analyst currently working at the policy unit at the Swedish Energy Agency.
 I also do freelance work as a quantitative analyst.
-My main areas of interest are econometric inference, globalization and values as well as the history of information technology.
+My educational background is in economics, economic history and international relations.
+I enjoy econometrics, modelling and data visualizations, which is most of what I publish here.